 But do we ever really stop planning?

-Last weekend, I was making plans (there’s that word again) to attend a concert at Chicago’s Thalia Hall.
+Last year, shortly before COVID hit, I was making plans (there’s that word again) to attend a concert at Chicago’s Thalia Hall.
 Since this was a general admission show, my goal was to arrive early in order to be relatively close to the stage.
 If you’re a bank or credit union CFO, think of this as my desired ROI.

 A budget without a Playbook is just numbers on a page.